michal-mietus/home-hosting/README.md

 Flask application to store mind maps, plans, pictures etc.

 ## Introduction
-This project was created for easy sharing files, images from ex. my phone to server, which was initially running on Raspberry Pi 3.
+This project was created for easy sharing files, images from my phone to server, which was initially running on Raspberry Pi 3.

 ## Technologies